EmilieRaza/Api-bcq/README.md

-# BCQ API DEBING
+# BCQ API BEGIN

-This project is a basic Register, Login/Logout app using Docker environment, NoSql database with MongoDB and Symfony.
+This project is a register,login,disconnect, quote and invoice creation app using Docker environment, NoSql database with MongoDB and Symfony.
 Please run following steps :

 ## Clone the project